 Many orthopedic surgeons choose to practice general orthopedics.
 Others specialize

 in certain areas of the body such as the foot, hand, shoulder, spine, hip, or knee.

-such as neurosurgeons or rheumatologists, in caring for patients.
+other specialists, such as neurosurgeons or rheumatologists, in caring for patients.

 Primary care sports medicine doctor